607011/asciifier/README.md

 #### PDF

-Convert image to PDF, fitted to DIN A3 paper (default is A4), with 120 characters per line (default is 80);
+Convert image to PDF, fitted to DIN A3 paper (default is A4), with 120 characters per line (default is 80), font size increased by 10 percent (scaled by 1.1), built-in default font (Courier) is used:
-type is implicitly determined by file extension:

 ```
 asciifier.py toad.png \
     --out toad.pdf \
     --paper a3 \
+    --fontscale 1.1 \
     --resolution 120
 ```

-#### Postscript

-Convert image to postscript, fitted to DIN A3 paper, with 100 characters per line;
-type is implicitly determined by file extension:
+Convert image to PDF, the true-type font Hack-Bold is used

 ```
 asciifier.py toad.png \
-             --out toad.ps \
+    --out toad.pdf \
-             --paper a3 \
-             --resolution 100
+    --font Hack-Bold.ttf

 ```

 #### Pure ASCII text

 Convert image to ASCII with 69 characters per line;
-assumed aspect ratio of terminal font is 2.1 (default is 2.0);
+assumed aspect ratio of terminal font is 2.4 (default is 2.0):
-type is implicitly determined by file extension:

 ```
 asciifier.py toad.png \
     --out toad.txt \
     --aspect 2.4 \
     --resolution 69
 ```

 Result: